 His website has been around since the early days of the internet.

-On rare occasions, he can also be seen in the wilderness, hiking forests, islands and mountains, or paddling in his (inflatable) canoe.
+On rare occasions, he can also be seen in the wilderness, hiking forests, islands and mountains, or paddling in his (usually inflatable) canoe.